 Welcome Captains!
-Do you want to participate in the Rocky Point Boat Parade but aren’t sure how?
+Do you want to participate in the Rocky Point Holiday Boat Parade but aren’t sure how?
 It’s easier than you may think.
-And because we often try to choose a different date than Bay Crest Park, you may be able to participate in two parades!
+Review the information below to get started and don’t forget to register.

 Safety must ALWAYS remain each captain’s, crew member’s, and spectator’s priority.